cerner/terra-toolkit/scripts/aggregate-themes/README.md

 By default, the terra-toolkit webpack configuration enables theme aggregation when it detects the presence of a `terra-theme.config.js` file.

-## Use Existing Root and Scoped Themes
+## Getting Started - Using Existing Root and Scoped Themes

 Create a new file within the same directory as your webpack configuration file.